mongodb/mongo/src/mongo/db/query/README.md

 parts of the query.
 Once again, we will focus on the find and aggregate commands.

 ### Find command parsing
 The find command is parsed entirely by the IDL.
-Initially the IDL parser creates a FindCommand.
+The IDL parser first creates a FindCommandRequest.
 As mentioned above, the IDL parser does all of the required type checking and stores all options for the query.
-The FindCommand is then turned into a CanonicalQuery.
+The FindCommandRequest is then turned into a CanonicalQuery.
 The CanonicalQuery parses the collation and the filter while just holding the rest of the IDL parsed fields.
 The parsing of the collation is straightforward: for each field that is allowed to be in the object, we check for that field and then build the collation from the parsed fields.